 The Terrain Park Certification is designed for those instructors who want to get more involved with teaching freestyle in the terrain park.
-The freestyle components take the next step up from those contained in the Level Two snowboard instructor certification, and have a strong focus on park safety and etiquette.
+This certification takes a step up from the park teaching and riding elements contained in both the Level Two and Level Three Certifications, and have a strong focus on park safety and etiquette.

 Certification resource: The SBINZ E-Manual is required reading for this course.
 The manual can be accessed through the Learning Portal (you will need to be logged in) or through the NZSIA member’s mobile app which can be downloaded for both Apple IOS and Android.

-Pre-requisites: You must be an associate member or full member and have the Snowboard Level One Certification or foreign equivalent (see FAQs).
+Prerequisites: You must be an associate member or full member and have the SBINZ Level One Certification or foreign equivalent (view the complete prerequisites and equivalency doc here).
 You must complete the Terrain Park Workshop before you can take the Terrain Park Exam.

 This certification is assessed in a one day exam.

 Small jumps 2-3m (from lip to knuckle) – straight airs (forwards & switch) with various grabs, plus all 4 directions of 180s (2 switch, 2 forwards) and 2x 360s in forwards direction.